juliabturner/DataVisualizationView/README.md

 https://github.com/juliabturner/DataVisualizationView/assets/60072112/c8f0f8d9-d93c-4a4f-934f-2fe43c261edc

-You can try it out yourself by doing the following steps:
+## Try it out!

-1. Cloning this repository
+1. Clone this repository
-2. In terminal, navigate to the directory
+2. Using a command line, navigate to the directory
 3. Run `npm install`
 4. Run `npm start`

 Current .json formatting can be found in the assets folder - code can be changed to accomodate different datasets.